 - Run your channel from anywhere.
 No need of work experience, academic qualifications or office.

-- You can make money from your channel by applying for YouTube Partner Program.
+- You can make money from your channel by applying for YouTube Partner Program and have ads places in your videos.

 - You can start with no capital.
 Even if you can’t afford all video production equipment, you can start with what you have and get better equipment with time.